imatic/data-bundle/Resources/doc/Dbal/Utils.rst

 `Schema </Data/Driver/DoctrineDBAL/Schema/Schema.php>`_
 -------------------------------------------------------

-- helper to make it easier to work with doctrine dbal
+- Helper to make it easier to work with doctrine DBAL.
-- automatic escaping of names of colums and tables (so it's possible to use reserved words)
+- Automatic escaping of column names and table names (so it's possible to use reserved words)
-- uses correct type for each column, so DateTime is automatically converted to db value
+- Uses correct type for each column, so DateTime is automatically converted to database value.

 .. sourcecode:: php